MercyBarminga/DSPT11-Phase1-Project/README.md

+##AVIATION ACCIDENT DATA ANALYSIS AND VISUALIZATION
 #![Aviation Accident Data Analysis and Visualization](images/Take-Off)
 #![Project Overview](images/Business.png)
-This project explores and analyzes aviation accident data to uncover key trends and patterns.
-The goal is to provide insights that can support business decisions, such as acquiring a new fleet, improving safety measures, and understanding accident dynamics.
+This project explores and analyzes aviation accident data to uncover commmon trends and patterns.
+This is to provide insights that can support business decisions, such as acquiring a new fleet, improving safety measures, and understanding accident dynamics.

-Using Python (Pandas, Matplotlib, Seaborn) for initial data analysis, and Tableau for dashboard creation, we highlight the critical factors influencing aviation accidents over time.
+Using Python (Pandas, Matplotlib, Seaborn) for initial data analysis, and Tableau for dashboard creation, I highlight the critical factors influencing aviation accidents over time.

 #![Key Analysis Areas](images/trend-analytics.png)
 #![Accidents by Year](images/Bar Graph of year versus number of accidents): Visualized trends in the number of aviation accidents over the years.